 Similar to ‘dems are the real racists’, there was a time in the early 2000s, especially with Bush v.
 Gore and the September 11 attacks still fresh in people’s minds, where there was this huge, untapped market for political hacks who could phone in 500 words for World Net Daily.
 The overly partisan content of the likes of Krugman, Ben Shapiro, or Ann Coulter only seems viable today because of survivorship bias: the aforementioned individuals already have large brands and readership (e.g. having a long-running NYTs column) when it was easier to make a living with mass-produced partisan agitprop during the early 2000s, and this platform and readership has carried over to today.

-Overall, professionals who espouse opinions for a living (e.g. comedians, late-night talk show hosts, and pundits) and have avoided accidentally self-destructing, make it look easy, but it’s anything but.
+As the scope of this essay shows, having good opinions is not easy.
+Professionals who espouse opinions for a living (e.g. comedians, late-night talk show hosts, and pundits) and have avoided accidentally self-destructing, make it look like second nature, but it’s like hitting a moving target, or, worse, like firing into the air, only to have the target revealed later, that too is also moving.
 And of course, a lot of luck, like survivorship bias as discussed above.
 Social proof helps a lot too (having a huge auditorium of fans laughing, and alcohol, will make even the worst jokes seem funnier).
 Having better opinions can be improved with practice and by piggybacking off of what works for others (anti-Trump jokes never seem to go out of style), but like doing your own surgery, it’s best left to the experts.

 “John McWhorter is an outspoken critic of the so-called ‘woke left’ and identity politics,”